HANDETECT/HANDETECT.github.io/index.md

 - Progressive Supranuclear Palsy (PSP)
 - Amyotrophic Lateral Sclerosis (ALS)

-## Our Approach
-Our unique approach involves analyzing handwriting patterns to detect subtle motor abnormalities associated with movement disorders.
-By administering a series of simple drawing tasks, we can gather valuable data that may aid in the identification and tracking of various movement disorders.

 ## Participate in our Project
 We are currently recruiting patients of [our target disorders](https://handetect.github.io/#target-movement-disorders-of-our-research) for our research.